"The key to African wildlife conservation is African people."

 African Wildlife Conservation

-The truth is that many who call Africa home have never seen an elephant or a lion.
+Many who call Africa home have never seen an elephant or a lion.
 Those who do, meanwhile, are understandably concerned about crop destruction or losing livestock, their own lives, or the lives of their loved ones.

 It is my hope that Africa would become a place where her people can live, work, raise families, and wholly benefit from their natural heritage.
 Only then will Africa's wildlife endure.
 Only then will remaining wilderness exist in perpetuity.

-Now, more than ever, should conservationists be listening to the voices of the African people--wildlife's only hope for survival.
+Now, more than ever, should conservationists be listening to the voices of the African people--wildlife's only real hope for survival.

 For more about me, please visit my biography and writing pages.